 In practice, people cannot all digest change at the same speed; some, especially those whose views can be classified as reactionary (188.8.131.52), will oppose change simply because it makes them feel insecure or because they cannot see sufficient justification for it.

 Radical politicians may be supported by some intellectuals, described as “Fellow-travellers and useful idiots” in the title of an article by John Gray; this article cited Nancy Astor, Beatrice and Sidney Webb, and Christopher Hitchens as idealists who ignored the potentially disastrous consequences of the radical policies they advocated.
 The population as a whole doesn’t always see the risks and radicals then get their way – as Yeats wrote, in his poem ‘The Second Coming’, “The best lack all conviction, while the worst are full of passionate intensity”.

 “the essential unreality of Utopias, which cannot fulfil their objectives without attempting to remake human nature, or eliminate groups within society that are seen as agents of corruption or reaction”.

 Dworkin argued, in his article The case for minor Utopias, that restricting the scope of programmes reduces the risk of unintended consequences where radical change is planned.
-Karl Popper advocated a similar approach, using the term “piecemeal engineering” which he contrasted with “Utopian engineering”, in his book The Open Society and Its Enemies (in chapter 9).
+Karl Popper advocated a similar approach, using the term “piecemeal engineering” which he contrasted with “Utopian engineering”, in chapter 9 of his book The Open Society and Its Enemies.